msadeedashraf/react-082024-pm/Assignments.md

 ### First
 Convert the Booking(TripZila) or any previously completed project's Index page into react page using Components.
 ### Second
 Convert the Booking(TripZila) into a react based SPA using router.
+### Third
+Bring the list of monkeys in the <Main/> component using the map function

+The json can be picked up using the following [monkey json](https://raw.githubusercontent.com/jamesmontemagno/app-monkeys/master/MonkeysApp/monkeydata.json)

 ## Reading Assignments: